jsummers/gobmp/readme.md

 The decoder supports almost all types of BMP images.

-The images written by the encoder will be 1, 4, 8, or 24-bit uncompressed images.
+By default, the encoder will write a 24-bit RGB image, or a 1-, 4-, or 8-bit paletted image.
+Support for 32-bit RGBA images can optionally be enabled.
+Writing compressed images is not supported.

 License